fedimint/fedimint.org/docs/GettingStarted/04-TechCompontents.md

 Fedimints use three powerful technical components, that come together to offer great privacy and interoperability:

-1. **Chaumian e-cash:** Privacy preserving online digital cash, pioneered by David Chaum.
+1. **Chaumian eCash:** Privacy preserving online digital cash, pioneered by David Chaum.
 2. **Federations:** Shared control of assets and system enabled by threshold signatures and consensus algorithms.
 3. **Lightning swaps:** economic transactions to swap a common asset between different layers.